 For example, a report may show:

 These aren’t reasons to walk away—but they are factors to include in future budgets.
-The more informed the buyer, the better they can plan for property upkeep.
+The more informed the buyer, the better they can plan for future costs.

 Support Better Financial and Emotional Decisions